Burn

 Caring for burns at home:

-• Once cooled for at least 20 minutes as above - covering the burn with cling film will keep the burn clean and help relieve pain but will not stick to the burn.
+• Once cooled for at least 20 minutes as above - cover the burn with cling film to keep the burn clean and help relieve pain.

-• Give simple pain relief like paracetamol (calpol) or ibuprofen (nurofen) as required.
-Do not exceed the recommended dose on the instructions
+• Give simple pain relief like paracetamol or ibuprofen as required.
+Do not take more than the recommended dose on the instructions

-• The area of the your child’s hand, including fingers, corresponds to roughly 1% of their body’s surface area.
+• Your child’s hand, including fingers, is the same as roughly 1% of their body’s surface area.
 Any burns this size or bigger are an emergency and you need to call 999 or attend the nearest A&E.

 Do not: